Astralite/Just.Game-Bot/README.md

 #### Value Estimation/Methods
 The value estimates and USD conversion aand no promises to the accuracy of data.
-Should be more targeted and native to TRX itself to find if accounts are breakeven.
+Should be more targeted and native to TRX to find if accounts are breakeven.

 #### Glitch Assumption